Anthropogenic biome: Before 1700

 Humans have been altering ecosystems since we have evolved.
-Evidence suggests that our ancestors were burning land to clear it at one million years ago.
+Evidence suggests that our ancestors were burning land to clear it one million years ago.
 600,000 years ago, humans were using spears to kill horses and other large animals in Great Britain and China.
 For the past tens of thousands of years, humans have greatly changed the plant and animal life around the globe, from what type of wildlife and plant life dominated to what type of ecosystems dominate.
 Examples include Native Americans; they altered the forest, burnt land to clear it, settled in cities, disrupting forests and other ecosystems, and built monuments that required moving large amounts of earth, such as the Cahokia Monuments.
 More examples are the civilizations of the ancient world; they mined large amounts of material, made roads, and especially for the Romans, when mining lead, released large amounts of mercury and lead into the air.
 A recent study showed that nearly three quarters of Earth's land was already inhabited and reshaped by human societies as long as 12,000 years ago.